Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-kirby-with-css-art.md

 </div>
 ```

-As you can see, the Kirby has its primary shape, which will be the body, arms and feet, and the mouth and eyes.
+As you can see, the Kirby has its primary shape: the body, arms and feet, and the mouth and eyes.

 Now we can move on and give this some styling!